wrld3d/wrld-indoor-maps-api/README.md

 ### Assets

 Indoor Assets can be added to a set you have access to.
-They describe something like a desk with a given model and rotation, and can have an associated `entity_id` for use with third party data services.
+They describe something like a desk with a given model and rotation, and can have an associated `user_data` for use with third party data services.

 #### Get an Indoor Asset